gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 to Gridcoin’s research computation contribution structure (​pg.
 7​).

 There are currently 7 types of polls.
-Each poll type has unique requirements and validation parameters formulated from prior poll experiences and bootstrapped by prior network polls.
+Each poll type has unique requirements and validation parameters formulated from prior poll experiences and prior Gridcoin network polls.
 The poll types are:

 1. Opinion/Casual